CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 ===========================================
 - `dplyr` is the most popular package for data exploration and transformation
 - `dplyr` includes
-   - `filter` picks variables based on their values.
+   - `filter` picks observations based on their values.
-   - `select` picks cases based on their names.
+   - `select` picks variables based on their names.
    - `arrange` changes the ordering of the rows.
    - `mutate` adds new variables that are functions of existing variables.
    - `summarise` reduces multiple values down to a single summary.